sanjotsaini/AlphacertUIAutomation/README.md

 4. Build the Project
 5. If you don't see the Test Explorer, Go to Test --> Test Explorer.
 Run the tests from there.
 6. Right click on the test and Run the project
+7. Also Check the Video to find how to run the test

 NOTE: - Make sure Webdriver.exe in bin/Debug directory is of same version of you chrome browser

 How to Check the Report?: - Right Click on Report folder --> select open in file explorer --> open Todays date folder --> open the Index.html

+How to Check report for failed test?

+1. In PageObject folder open TruckPage.cs and change the Id of the any element and save the changes and run the test and verify the report

+Things to be Improved: -

+1. We Could Refactor the code and reduce some folder by making Generic helper class
+2. We could add more tests
+3. We could store the screen shots in Bin folder which will take less memory
+4. We can add logger
+5. We could make Generic Page class in Page Object for common elements in all the pages and could be used in any pages
+6. We could Create the Methods for Radio button to select by name instead of elements